Omicron variant behind Mizoram's Covid spike which bucks national trend: Experts | Health

 - India

-Experts in Mizoram believe that spread of the Omicron variant is behind the rapidly rising number of cases of COVID-19 in the state even though this is to confirmed as yet by genome sequencing.
+Experts in Mizoram believe that spread of the Omicron variant is behind the rapidly rising number of cases of COVID-19 in the state even though this is yet to be confirmed by genome sequencing.

-State nodal officer of Integrated Disease Surveillance Programme (IDSP) and official spokesperson on COVID-19 Dr. Pachuau Lalmalsawma said that Omicron variant could be the reason for the high infection rate in Mizoram although genome sequencing to prove the Omicron variant has spread to these hilly border state is still awaited.
+State nodal officer for Integrated Disease Surveillance Programme (IDSP) and official spokesperson on COVID-19, Dr. Pachuau Lalmalsawma, said that Omicron variant could be the reason for the high infection rate in Mizoram although genome sequencing to prove that Omicron variant has spread to this hilly border state is still awaited.

 “Our main suspect behind the rapid increase in COVID-19 case is Omicron, as most patients developed symptoms of the new variant,” he told PTI.
 The number of daily infections in the state rose from 33 cases on December 20, 2021, just before Christmas to 265 a day on New Year's day 2022, to 2,531 cases on February 1, this year.
 Mizoram's spike continues even as cases have started falling in most major cities and states including eastern India's biggest connectivity hub - Kolkata.